-A Takayama visit deserves a place on your list of what to se in Japan.
+The beautiful and historic Takayama deserves a place on your list of what to see in Japan.

-The Takayama city in Gifu Prefecture is an authentic traditional older Japanese village with tons of low-key and rustic charm.
+Takayama in the Gifu Prefecture is an authentic, traditional older Japanese village with tons of low-key and rustic charm.

 Nestled deep within the beautiful Hilda Mountains, the towns well-preserved history and buildings make it both relaxing and fun.

-In fact, many of the towns latticed wooden buildings date back 200 to 300 years ago!
+In fact, many of the towns latticed wooden buildings date back to between 200 and 300 years ago!

 We love how easy it is to explore Takayama as all the top things to do in Takayama are within walking distance from each other.

-This Takayama Japan guide will help you figure out all the great things you can do both inside the city of Takayama as well as outside of the city.
+This guide to Takayama, Japan will help you figure out all the great things you can do in the city as well as just outside of the city.

 What you will Find in this Takayama Blog Post